mendix/docs/APM/introduction.md

 # The Statistics Tool to see performance issues coming

-We also know that performance in applications is difficult to test in the initial stage.
+We know that performance in applications is difficult to test in the initial stage.
 The data set is small and the exact usage of, for example search behavior of end-users is unknown.
 Therefore even if all good performance practices are applied in building a Mendix application, some issues still appear in production.
 Usually they appear over time, so the question is how to see them coming.